-(c) make appropriate enquiries with the assistance of the owner of the dog(s) to establish their breeding history which would indicate that registration is appropriate.
-If the immediate sire and dam of the dog(s) to be registered can be identified and their working history and characteristics are consistent with the aims of the Association, the dog(s) should be formally registered.

-(d) If there is no documented or proven history of the dog(s) for which registration is being sought it will be necessary for the working ability of the dog(s) to be assessed by three Council members at a convenient time, taking into consideration the age of the dog(s) for which registration is being sought.
+- (a) Make appropriate enquiries with the assistance of the owner of the dog(s) to establish their breeding history which would indicate that registration is appropriate.
+If the immediate sire and dam of the dog(s) to be registered can be identified and their working history and characteristics are consistent with the aims of the Association, the dog(s) should be formally registered. - (b) If there is no documented or proven history of the dog(s) for which registration is being sought it will be necessary for the working ability of the dog(s) to be assessed by three Council members (with the appropriate knowledge and experience) at a convenient time, taking into consideration the age of the dog(s) for which registration is being sought.
 No registration can take place without this assessment.

-(e) Any decision made by the Council in relation to the registering or nonregistering of dogs or litters of dogs is final and not reviewable.
+(c) Any decision made by the Council in relation to the registration of a dog or litter of dogs is final and not reviewable.